lambdageek/cppguide-wip/cppguide.md

 self-contained.
 These are typically intended to be included at unusual locations, such as the middle of another file.
 They might not use [header guards](#The__define_Guard), and might not include their prerequisites.
-Name such files with the `.inc` extension.
+Name such files with the `.def` extension.
 Use sparingly, and prefer self-contained headers when possible.

 </div>